jonny5532/wsgo/README.md

 - Request prioritisation (by URL prefix, request properties, and previous response times)
 - Cron-like system for running background tasks
 - Request parking mechanism to support long-polling

+## Building from source

+If you have Docker installed, you can run `./build.sh` to produce Go executables and Python wheels for all currently supported versions of Python, in the `dist/` folder.

+Then either run `pip install <dist/file.whl>` to install `wsgo` in your bin folder, or manually retrieve the appropriate `dist/wsgo-*` executable and include it with your app.

 ## Caveats